 “It has long been the practice of in Texas to liberally construe redemption statutes in favor of redemption.
-[However, for] redemption under sec.
-209.011the owners . . . bear the burden at trial of proving a right to redemption.”
+[However, for] redemption under Section.
+209.011 the owners . . . bear the burden at trial of proving a right to redemption.”
 The burden is carried when the homeowner demonstrates substantial compliance with the statute.
 Laguan v.
 Lloyd, 493 S.W.3d 720, 723-24 (Tex.App.—Houston [1st Dist.]
 2016, no pet.).

 A prudent investor should be prepared to hold the property and avoid either making substantial improvements to it or reselling it until after any applicable rights of redemption have expired, even though redemption is statistically unlikely.

 An investor should build eviction costs into the budget from the beginning.
-It is advisable to hire an attorney for the first couple of evictions, after which an investor will likely be prepared to handle them solo.
+It is advisable to hire an attorney for the first couple of evictions, after which an investor may be able to handle them solo.
 Never, however, attempt to conduct an eviction appeal to county court without an attorney.

 Stopping a Foreclosure Sale